orthanc-mirrors/orthanc-book/Sphinx/source/dicom-guide.rst

 1.7.0 (see below).

-*Note 2:* As :ref:`written above <dicom-pixel-data>`, the Orthanc engine is quite generic and is compatible with virtually any image compression algorithm (aka. transfer syntax).
+*Note 2:* As :ref:`written above <dicom-pixel-data>`, the Orthanc engine is quite generic and is compatible with many image compression algorithms (aka. transfer syntax).
 In particular, during the :ref:`negotiation of a presentation context
 <dicom-protocol-overview>`, Orthanc reports by default that it is
 compatible with the JPEG 2000 encoding.
 This leads some PACS engines to compress their images before sending them to Orthanc, so as to reduce the network bandwidth.
-Unfortunately, because many medical image analysis software are not compatible with such an image compression, the JPEG 2000 image that is received by Orthanc might be unusable by such software.
-You might therefore have to **disable transfer syntaxes** by setting the ``*TransferSyntaxAccepted`` options to ``false`` in the :ref:`configuration file of Orthanc
+Unfortunately, because many medical image analysis software are not compatible with such an image compression, the JPEG 2000 image that is received by Orthanc might not be usable by such software.
+Check out the :ref:`FAQ about DICOM transcoding <transcoding>` for more information about converting between transfer syntaxes over the DICOM protocol.
-<configuration>` (by default, all the transfer syntaxes are enabled).

 .. _dicom-get: